Why is Termimesh a preferred choice?

 Termimesh has been successfully installed in over 200,000 Australian homes and in many schools, hospitals and community centres both in Australia and overseas.

-The Termimesh System has protected in the last 15 years, in Singapore, the entire new Singapore Changi International Airport Terminal 3 Complex, T2 Vip Complex, STACC air traffic control centre, The Resorts world, Condominiums, Thai Embassy, Schools, Hospitals, etc
+Since 1998, The Termimesh System has protected in Singapore, the Singapore Changi International Airport Terminal 3 and the new Terminal 4, M&S Marina One development, the Terminal 2 VIP Complex, STACC Air Traffic Control Centre, The Universal Studios @ Resorts World Sentosa, Condominiums, Thai Embassy, Schools, Hospitals, Universities, etc.

 How do I have Termimesh included in my projects?